 - Pass the state portion of the exam

-- Issuance of a current license history certificate from the real estate commission of your home state
+- Submit a current license history certificate from the real estate commission of your home state

 New Hampshire

-License transfers from all other states are directly accepted in New Hampshire as long as you are licensed in another state and have passed both national and state portions of the exam in the state in which you’re licensed.
+License transfers from all other states are directly accepted in New Hampshire (New Hampshire Real Estate Commission).
+You must be licensed in another state and have passed both the national and state portions of the exam in the state where you are licensed.
+Requirements as of 2026:

 South Carolina

-South Carolina extends reciprocity for licenses from other states, but you must have held your license within six months before applying.
-Brokers must be active for at least three years to qualify.
-Other requirements include:
+South Carolina extends reciprocity for licenses from other states, but you must have held your license within six months before applying (South Carolina Real Estate Commission).
+Brokers must have been active for at least three years to qualify.
+Requirements as of 2026:

-- Take the SC portion of the exam
+- Take the South Carolina portion of the exam

-- Submit certification(s) of licensure from any jurisdictions in which you’ve held a license in the last five years
+- Submit certification(s) of licensure from any jurisdictions in which you have held a license in the last five years

-- If you’ve been a SC resident for more than six months, you’ll need to take 30 hours of pre-licensing education for a real estate license and 60 hours of pre-licensing education for a broker’s license.
+- If you have been a South Carolina resident for more than six months, you must take 30 hours of pre-licensing education for a real estate license and 60 hours of pre-licensing education for a broker’s license

 Virginia

-Licenses from each state are transferrable to Virginia with these requirements.
+Licenses from each state are transferable to Virginia (Virginia DPOR).
+Requirements as of 2026:

 - Pass the state portion of the exam